All About the Canaveral Locks

 Docking and Dining at Port Canaveral Restaurants

-Many of Port Canaveral’s restaurants, such as Rusty’s Seafood and Oyster Bar and Fishlips, will let you dock your boat right on site.
-Docking near Port Canaveral restaurants is also available at neighboring marinas; pull right into Harbortown Marina, and check out The Island Dockside Bar & Grill at Harbortown Marina.
+Many of Port Canaveral’s restaurants will let you dock your boat right on site.
+Docking near Port Canaveral restaurants is also available at neighboring marinas; pull right into Harbortown Marina, and check out our onsite restaurant.
 Additionally, several local bait shops and our marina store really go out of their way to accommodate boaters, and will even run your order out to your boat if you call ahead.
 Now that’s service!If you find yourself cruising near the Barge Canal between the Indian and Banana River, stop by Harbortown Marina and say hello!
-We offer Ethanol-free Gas and Diesel – Sign up for our Harbortown Rewards E-mail Club to receive a coupon for an extra 5 cents off per gallon (look for Harbortown Rewards at the bottom of this page).
+We offer Ethanol-free Gas and Diesel.